SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 A reference / web link would be useful here.
 Plus a date when these policies were examined would be helpful.
 I would recommend including the text of the policies as supplemental material if possible.**

+I have added a sentence to the end of the manuscript indicating that the policies were current as of April 19, 2017.
+I think it would be inappropriate to copy the text of policies as supplemental material since it is not my own work.

 **Lines 68-71.